Kaspersky Lab: Partnerships

 The Kaspersky Anti-Virus engine also powers products or solutions by other security vendors, such as Check Point, Bluecoat, Juniper Networks, Microsoft Forefront, Netintelligence, Clearswift, FrontBridge, Netasq, Wedge Networks, and others.
 Altogether, more than 120 companies are licensing technology from Kaspersky Lab.
 Kaspersky Lab also has a number of partnerships with various technology companies.

 The International Multilateral Partnership Against Cyber Threats in which Datuk Mohd Noor Amin acts as the chairman, announced the appointment of Harry Cheung – Managing Director of Kaspersky Lab, APAC – as the Goodwill Ambassador for Greater China.

 Kaspersky Lab was a long-term partner of Scuderia Ferrari and in December 2021, announced a partnership extension with the Formula One team, and also became the team's esports partner.
 However, in March 2022 the deal was paused as a joint decision taken by the two companies due to the 2022 Russian invasion of Ukraine.

 In 2024, Kaspersky and the African Union's law enforcement agency, AFRIPOL, signed a five-year cooperation agreement to prevent and combat cybercrime.
+In March 2025, the company entered into a strategic partnership with Smart Africa to improve digital literacy among the population and enhance cybersecurity in Africa.

+In 2026, the company opened Cybersecurity Centers at children's centers in Dubai and Mumbai to teach children how to interact safely with the digital world.

 Interpol

-INTERPOL and Kaspersky have maintained a long-standing partnership aimed at preventing and combating cybercrime worldwide.
-In 2013, Kaspersky supported INTERPOL's Global Complex for Innovation in Singapore by providing advanced digital forensics tools and expertise to aid international investigations.
+INTERPOL and Kaspersky have maintained a partnership aimed at preventing and combating cybercrime worldwide.
+In 2013, Kaspersky supported INTERPOL's Global Complex for Innovation in Singapore by providing digital forensics tools and expertise to aid international investigations.

-In 2016, the two organizations signed a cyber threat intelligence exchange agreement to enhance real-time data sharing on emerging threats.
+In 2016, the organizations signed an agreement to share operational information on cyber threats in order to improve real-time data exchange.
 This cooperation was renewed and expanded in 2019, enabling joint operations targeting major malware campaigns and organized cybercrime groups.

 During the 2024 Summer Olympics in Paris, Kaspersky supported INTERPOL in countering cyberattacks aimed at the Games’ infrastructure and participants.
 In 2025, their joint efforts helped dismantle over 20,000 malicious IP addresses and domains linked to information-stealing malware, as part of a global crackdown involving law enforcement from more than 50 countries.

-The partnership focuses on sharing threat intelligence and strengthening global cybersecurity resilience.
+In 2025–2026, company collaborated with Interpol on the Stadia project to enhance cybersecurity for the Africa Cup of Nations (AFCON) in Morocco.